nasa/Kamodo/docs/notebooks/HowtoWriteaModelReader.md

 ```

 ### Keys
 The dictionary object in Python is similar to a list in other languages and is indicated by curly brackets.
 The 'keys' of the dictionary are typically strings or integers and are followed by colons.
-In the model_varnames dictionary, the keys are the strings indicating the names of the variables as represented in the data files and are casesensitive.
+In the model_varnames dictionary, the keys are the strings indicating the names of the variables as represented in the data files and are case-sensitive.
 For data saved in netCDF files, a list of these keys can be obtained by the following code:
 ```py
 from netCDF4 import Dataset
 cdf_data = Dataset(file)